facebookresearch/dora/README.md

 See [the changelog](CHANGELOG.md) for details on releases.

-- TBD: version 0.1.10: adding HiPlot support !
-Updated PL support.
+- 2022-06-09: version 0.1.10: adding HiPlot support !
+Updated PL support, many small fixes.
 - 2022-02-28: version 0.1.9
 - 2021-12-10: version 0.1.8: see changelog, many of small changes.
 - 2021-11-08: version 0.1.7: support for job arrays added.